enisgetmez/XSS-Keylogger-PoC/README.md

 # XSS-Keylogger-PoC

 This repository contains a Proof of Concept (PoC) application for Cross-Site Scripting (XSS) vulnerability, demonstrating a simple XSS Keylogger server built with Flask and Socket.IO.

 **Description**

 This project aims to demonstrate a Proof of Concept (PoC) application for Cross-Site Scripting (XSS) vulnerability by creating a simple XSS Keylogger server using Flask and Socket.IO.
 Please use this project responsibly and only for ethical hacking testing or educational purposes.

+**Requirements**

+Flask
+Flask-SocketIO
+Ngrok: To expose the local server to the internet, you need Ngrok.
+Download and install Ngrok from the official website: https://ngrok.com/download

 **Installation**

 Clone the repository to a local folder:
 ```bash
 git clone https://github.com/enisgetmez/XSS-Keylogger-PoC.git